-CLB HTTPS currently supports the following SSL protocols: TLS 1, TLS 1.1, and TLS 1.2.
+CLB HTTPS currently supports the following SSL protocols: TLSv1, TLSv1.1, TLSv1.2 and TLSv1.3.

 There is no mandatory requirement for this.
 Port 443 is recommended.

-Some users such as financial service providers have higher requirement for data security.
+Some users such as financial service providers have higher requirements for data security.
 They require HTTPS authentication on both the server and client.
 To meet their needs, HTTPS mutual authentication is provided.

 If the HTTPS protocol is used, it actually generates more traffic than the billed traffic as some of the traffic is used for protocol handshake.

-CLB currently supports server certificates and CA certificates.
-For a server certificate, both certificate content and private key need to be uploaded.
-For a CA certificate, only certificate content needs to be uploaded.
-For both types of certificates, only certificates in PEM encoding format can be uploaded.
+It currently supports the upload of server certificates and CA certificates.
+For server certificates, both certificate content and private key are required to be uploaded.
+For CA certificates, only certificate content is required to be uploaded.
+Both types of certificates only support upload in PEM encoding format.

 If HTTPS one-way authentication is used, only one server certificate can be bound to a listener.
 If HTTPS mutual authentication is used, one server certificate and one CA certificate need to be bound to a listener.